 Since August of 2019, we have paid our artists over $1,000 and are looking to make a greater impact in 2020!
 Today, we average about $1,000 a month from our sales.

-Tom Guo (from Sydney, New South Wales, Australia) started Atlantis Shoes almost 5 years ago.
+Tom Guo (from Sydney, New South Wales, Australia) started Atlantis Shoes over 5 years ago.

 My name is Tom Guo and I launched Atlantis Shoes, an ethically-made footwear brand inspired by the slow fashion movement and Australian coastal lifestyle.